Navigating Portuguese Social Etiquette

 Frequently Asked Questions

 [!faq]- Do I really have to say ‘Bom dia’ to the elevator strangers?
-You don’t have to, but it is the norm.
-If you enter a lift and say “Bom dia,” you are seen as well-mannered.
-If you stare at the floor in silence, it feels cold.
-A little nod and a mumble is usually enough to bridge the gap.
+You do not have to, but it is the norm.
+Saying “Bom dia” as you step into a lift reads as well-mannered.
+Staring at the floor in silence feels cold.
+A small nod and a mumble usually does the job.

 [!faq]- Is ‘Desculpe’ the same as ‘Com Licença’?
-Not exactly, but they are cousins.
-Com Licença is for permission/passing through or catching attention politely.
-Desculpe is for apologies, getting attention, or squeezing past someone.
+Not exactly, but they are close cousins.
+Com Licença is for permission, passing through, or catching attention politely.
+Desculpe covers apologies, getting attention, or squeezing past someone.

 [!faq]- Why does getting the bill take so long?
-They are respecting your leisure time.
-In Portugal, the table is yours for as long as you want it.
-Bringing the bill unasked is considered rushing the customer out the door.
-You must actively signal for it.
+They are giving you your leisure time.
+The table is yours for as long as you want it, and bringing the bill unasked is treated as rushing you out the door.
+You have to signal for it.

 [!faq]- When does ‘Bom dia’ switch to ‘Boa tarde’?
-The switch happens exactly at noon (12:00 PM).
-Even if you haven’t had your lunch yet, once the clock strikes twelve, it’s Boa tarde.
-If you’re unsure around that time, don’t sweat it—nobody will take offense.
+The switch happens at noon (12:00 PM).
+Even if you have not had lunch yet, once the clock hits twelve, it is Boa tarde.
+If you are unsure right around that time, do not worry about it.

 [!faq]- Should I tip in Portugal?
-Generally, no. Tipping 15% or 20% is an American habit that can actually distort local markets.
-If you receive exceptional service at a sit-down dinner, you can leave €1 or €2, or round up the bill (e.g., leave €30 for a €28.50 bill).
-It is never expected, and you should never feel obligated.
+Usually no. The 15-20% American habit can actually distort local norms.
+For exceptional service at a sit-down dinner you can leave €1 or €2, or round up the bill (e.g., €30 for a €28.50 tab).
+It is never expected.

 [!faq]- Do I use ‘Tu’ or ‘Você’ with shopkeepers?
-Always stick to the formal “Você” conjugation (3rd person) with strangers.
-Avoid actually saying the word “Você,” though—just use the verb (e.g., “Quer ajuda?” instead of “Você quer ajuda?”).
+Stick to the formal “Você” conjugation (3rd person) with strangers.
+Avoid actually saying the word “Você” though.
+Just use the verb (e.g., “Quer ajuda?” instead of “Você quer ajuda?”).

-The Age Nuance: There is an age factor here.
-Two young people (roughly under 25) will almost always use “Tu” with each other immediately.
-However, for most adults, “Você” (third person) remains the standard for polite, respectful distance.
+The Age Nuance: There is an age factor.
+Two young people (roughly under 25) will often jump to “Tu” with each other immediately.
+For most adults, “Você” (third person) is the standard polite distance.

 Photo of Justin Borge